Do Australian Tourists Need a Visa for Indonesia?

 How to Apply for an Indonesia Visa from Australia

-Provide a clear digital copy of your passport's photo page and a recent, compliant passport-style photo.
+Upload a clear photo of your passport bio page and a selfie.

 e-VOA Requirements for Australian Applicants